-Some personal information (name, phone number, email and Skype address) is required to book an appointment with the Online Support Service.
-At your own discretion, you may also provide us with other personal information, including your address, postcode, date of birth, gender, ethnicity, and registered GP practice.
+Some personal information (name, phone number, address, postcode, email address and Skype name) is required to book an appointment with the Online Coaching Service.
+At your own discretion, you may give consent to provide us with additional personal information, including date of birth, gender, ethnicity, and registered GP practice.

-We collect this level of personal information only where you request an appointment with the DrinkCoach Online Support Service.
+We collect this level of personal information only where you request an appointment with the DrinkCoach Online Coaching Service.
+In order to confirm the appointment you will be required to enter your payment details via Paypal.
 We collect demographic, geographic, site, app and service usage data, user feedback and testimonials for statistical and research purposes.
-This will always be anonymised and will never be linked to you personally in any public domain.
+This will always be anonymised and will never be linked to your personal data in any public domain.

 3.2 How will this information be used?

 Where you share personal information with us, we will use it to provide you with the services requested and to update our records, including following up with you about your drinking or corresponding with you regarding a complaint.
 We also use the anonymised information we collect to track usage of the website, app and/or service, conduct research into how effective the service is and to improve and promote the service.

 Set out below is a description of the ways we intend to use your personal data and the legal grounds on which we will process such data.
 We have also explained what our legitimate interests are where relevant.

 We may process your personal data for more than one lawful ground, depending on the specific purpose for which we are using your data.
 Please email us at firstname.lastname@example.org if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out below.